VinRobotics/vla.cpp/README.md

 vla-server: bound to tcp://*:5555. ready.
 ```

-Bound address and port can be configured by `--bind` flag.
-Stop server with `Ctrl-C`.
+Use `--bind` to change the address and port.
+Stop the server with `Ctrl-C`.

 ## One-shot CLI

-`vla-cli` runs a single prediction without a server or simulator: give it a model,
+`vla-cli` runs a single prediction without a server or simulator: give it a model, an
-an image, and the tokenized instruction, and it prints the action chunk.
-Handy for
+image, and the tokenized instruction, and it prints the action chunk.
+Use it to smoke-test
-smoke-testing a GGUF or scripting a quick inference.
+a GGUF or script a one-off inference.

 ```bash
 ./build/vla-cli --ckpt "$VLA_GGUF" \